-Nick and I met in university, where we both graduated in four years with engineering degrees (he in mechanical, I in civil).
-Every summer, we worked full-time jobs, and while we each had our fair share of experiences traveling for short stints, neither of us got to live or study abroad.
-(I did backpack through Europe for two months after college… an experience that I loved and simultaneously exhausted me.
-The running around from tourist destination to tourist destination, trying to fit it all into a short span, was exhausting.)
+Nick and I met in university, where we both graduated with engineering degrees.
+Being the responsible individuals that we are, we worked full-time jobs every summer in college.
+Though, neither of us got to study abroad or have ever lived abroad.
+While we’ve traveled a good bit, I always regretted not having studied or lived abroad.
+(I backpacked through Europe for two months after college, an experience that I loved and simultaneously exhausted me.
+The running around from tourist destination to tourist destination, trying to fit it all into a short span, was fun AND exhausting.)

-And so time passed, we moved in together, had great jobs, made great friends, took great vacations, talked about getting a dog (specifically a corgi… or fourteen), buying a house and getting married.
+After graduating, we both worked full-time jobs in energy.
+As time passed, we moved in together, had great jobs, made great friends, took great vacations, talked about getting a dog (specifically a corgi… or fourteen), buying a house and getting married.
 All good things – great things!
-Until one day we realized that if we embarked on any of these (all of which we do want eventually), we might never actually take the trip of our dreams.
+Until one day we realized that if we embarked on any of these (all of which we do want eventually), we might never actually take a RTW trip.

 One day, pondering a few questions really helped us to grab life by the horns.
 The first: What is it that I’ve always wanted to do that I’m not doing?